selimscode/exploring-dynamic-systems/README.md

-# particle-simulation-playground
+# Exploring Dynamic Systems
-Particle Simulation Playground: Exploring Random Motion, Interacting Bodies, and Orbital Physics
+Random Motion, Interacting Bodies, and Orbital Physics

 ## Motivation

-This mini-project was developed as a way to explore some of the principles of interacting systems using Numpy & Matplotlib.
-I'm sharing the notebook in hopes that others will find it semi-useful and/or educational.
-Feel free to explore, experiment, and have fun with the code!
+This mini-project was developed as a fun way to explore some of the basic principles of interacting systems using Numpy & Matplotlib.
+The repo is public in the hopes that someone out there finds value in the notebook.
+Feel free to experiment and play with the code!

 ## Overview